Japan Karate Federation

-The Japan Karate Federation (JKF), a.k.a.
+The Japan Karatedo Federation (JKF), a.k.a.
 Japan Karatedo Federation, is a national governing body of the sport karate in Japan.
-The JKF is officially affiliated with the Japan Olympic Association (JOC), World Karate Federation (WKF), Japan Sports Association (JSA), and Japanese Budō Association (JBA).
+The JKF is officially affiliated with the Japan Olympic Committee (JOC), World Karate Federation (WKF), Japan Sport Association (JSPO), and Japanese Budō Association.
 The styles recognized by the JKF are Gōjū-ryū, Shitō-ryū, Shotokan, and Wadō-ryū.
 Its headquarter is located in Tokyo, Japan.

 History

 Early years

 In 1959, the original Japan Karate Federation, formally known as the Federation of All Japan Karatedo Organizations (FAJKO), was formed to be a unifying organization to bring karate schools together by the Karate world leaders.
 They were chairman Choko Sai, the head of the Shudokan of Kanken Tōyama, and vice chairmen Konishi from Shindō Jinen-ryū, Hiroshi Kinjo from Kanbukan, Otsuka Hinorori from Wado-Ryu, Tatsuo Yamada from Japan Kenpo Karate, and Shinkin Gima from Shotokan.